Coaching Cubes, a tool that integrates into the coaching process in a simple and effective way!

 The blue cube identifies the key people in the situation for a fine perception of the context.

 The orange cube creates changes in perspective to revisit the subject, allow the emergence of new conceptions and open the field of action.

-The pink cube illuminates ideas and makes our values vibrate to envisage coherent solutions.
+The pink cube illuminates ideas and makes our values vibrates to envisage coherent solutions.

-The purple cube initiates movement, facilitates energizing action.
+The purple cube initiates movement and facilitates energising action.